car-d00r/guns-spells-boats/Campaign.md

 - ~~They will ask him why he is even going on this journey, and if he is still watching out for that trouble maker Jan, they will ask why he even continues to do that?~~
 - ~~they will also tell him that the son of the baron (the baron is the man who had Jan's family executed) is also taking part of the canatum~~
 - ~~they will tell him to be careful, that he wouldn't doubt the baron's son, Pete Tettertinkle, will most likely use this as an opportunity to finish the job~~
-#### Amys character
+#### ~~Amys character~~
-- may happen upon some information about where the first location is going to be (Twighland)
+- ~~may happen upon some information about where the first location is going to be (Twighland)~~
-- If cam can be crafty enough to get the right information, they may be able to leave early and get a head start
+- ~~If cam can be crafty enough to get the right information, they may be able to leave early and get a head start~~
-- Try and work in some kind of animal handling (this would work well for Corey's character as well)
+- ~~Try and work in some kind of animal handling (this would work well for Corey's character as well)~~
-- Maybe have them do a shooting contest (dual?) with Georgie Blackpowder
+- ~~Maybe have them do a shooting contest (dual?) with Georgie Blackpowder~~
-	- Georgie will confront him, saying how he has heard tell of a handsome gun-slinging, horse-riding man from across the world who decided to try his luck in the new-world
+	- ~~Georgie will confront him, saying how he has heard tell of a handsome gun-slinging, horse-riding man from across the world who decided to try his luck in the new-world~~
+## Getting the boat
+- Kragor intimidates the rep into a better deal
+- down payment was 327
+- the terms are 4.5%
 #### Nothing like a family reunion
 - Malachi runs into his family
+- KRAGOR WILL MAKE AN ANIMAL HANDLING CHECK WITH ADVANTAGE
 - His family is actually a group of dopplegangers who are using his family to begin an infiltration of the catholic church
 - The reason the dopplegangers act so strange is that Malachi has not lived at home for quite some time so they have never observed their interaction
 - when they interrogated the family, they mostly spoke poorly of him but upon reading their thoughts, they found only love and concern
 	- This made the dopplegangers think the family was trying to trick malachi in order to raise some sort of alarm to him that they are acting strange (but really they just end up doing this to themselves)
 - His father is a member of the holy council of the pope, advising the pope in the evolving geo-political intricacies of the current age.'
 - All three of his sisters will run up and hug him, then quickly move to stand behind their father, as they normally do
+	- Shadraq
+	- Mishaq
+	- Abedmago
 - They will treat Malachi incredibly well, even being happy to see him
 - His father will talk briefly about the upstart Martin Luther and how he is a radical that only seeks to create chaos and create a less pious, less god-fearing world
 - Rather than berating him for his faith, his father will instead refer to it as just a phase and ask him when he intends to return home to the fortune and piety that is waiting for him